-\ For superintendents who are regularly involved in instruction, 25% of the annual evaluation must be based on student growth and assessment data for years 2015-2016, 2016-2017 and 2017-2018; 40% of the annual evaluation must be based on student growth and assessment data beginning in 2018-2019.
+^{} For superintendents who are regularly involved in instruction, 40% of the annual evaluation must be based on student growth and assessment data.

 Progress Toward District-Wide Goals

 Progress made by the school district in meeting the goals set forth in the school district's school improvement plans is a required component for superintendent evaluation.